The 7 Types of Infidelity that You Should Know About

 Curious as it may be, there are, in fact, different types of infidelity.

 When we think of infidelity, the type of behavior that both shocks and skews the balance of an affective relationship, the classic image comes to mind: one member of a couple who deceives the other with a third person by having had some sexual encounter comes to mind.
 However, it’s necessary to bear in mind that there are many ways to betray a partner.

 Fidelity is more than a mutual commitment wherein it is agreed not to have sexual relations with other people.
 Fidelity is a bond based on respect, intimacy, personal and emotional recognition, dedication, interest and care.

 They are small bonds that give stamina and solvency to that couple’s relationship.
-It’s there where it’s sometimes enough that some aspect fails, leading to distrust.
+It’s there where it’s sometimes enough that some aspect fails, leading to fear and distrust.